archezinternational/hugo/content/shop/tilespack.md

 ___

 Hi archifriend!
-Below we leave you all the specifications of this product:
+Below we leave you this product specification:

+You will receive: **More than 400 jpg images with different tile styles** that you can use on your post-productions and illustrations

+With just a couple of clicks you will be able to:

+· **Create infinite styles** in all your projects environments from the variety of tiles

+· **Save time** with more than 400 varied images of tiles in a single pack

+· **Give the necessary level of realism** to your projects according to the concept you implemented

-**File size:** 13 MB
+**File size**: 13 MB

-**Format:** JPG
+**Format**: JPG

-**Software compatibility:** Every software that supports images like Adobe Photoshop, SketchUp...
+**Software compatibility**: Every software that supports images like Adobe Photoshop, SketchUp...

-**Content:** 400+ jpg images that you can use for your post-productions and illustrations

 _____

 ¡Hola archifriend!
 A continuación te dejamos todas las especificaciones de este producto:

+Recibirás en contenido: **Más de 400 imágenes jpg** con diferentes estilos de azulejos que podrás utilizar para tus post-producciones e ilustraciones

+Con solo un par de clicks vas a poder:

+· **Crear infinidad de estilos** en todos los ambientes de tus proyectos a partir de la variedad de azulejos

+· **Ahorrar tu tiempo**, con más de 400 imágenes variadas de azulejos en un solo pack

+· **Darle el nivel de realismo** necesario a tus proyectos de acuerdo al concepto que implementes

-**Tamaño de archivo:** 13 MB
+**Tamaño de archivo**: 13 MB

-**Formato:** JPG
+**Formato**: JPG

-**Compatibilidad de software:** Cualquier software que admita imágenes como Adobe Photoshop, SketchUp...
+**Compatibilidad de software**: cualquier software que admita imágenes como Adobe Photoshop, SketchUp...

-**Contenido:** Más de 400 imágenes jpg que puedes utilizar para tus post-producciones e ilustraciones